 - are interested in topics such as graphics, games, artificial intelligence and programming.

 This is a guide.
-You are advised to check the courses for this qualification section and the regulations for this qualification on this page for the latest information on courses.
+You are advised to check the Courses and specialisations section and the regulations for this qualification on this page for the latest information on courses.

 Your first year